 Can the Ombudsman refuse to consider a complaint?

-In certain circumstances, yes, such as where the complaint has not first been investigated by the CRT, or where it is more than 12 months since the CRT completed its own investigation.
+In certain circumstances, yes, such as where the complaint has not first been investigated by the Trust, or where it is more than 12 months since the Trust completed its own investigation.
 I can also refuse to deal with a complaint which has already been considered by another body.
 For more information see paragraph 29 of the Rules of the Waterways Ombudsman Scheme.
 If I decide not to consider a dispute submitted to me I will tell the parties within three weeks of receiving the Complaint File, which is the information I have received from the consumer and from the trader.

 If the Ombudsman decides to investigate a complaint, how long will it take?

 I will notify the parties of my decision within 90 days of receiving the evidence from both parties, as well as any third party evidence or expert opinion.
 If, in the case of complex disputes, I need to extend the time for investigation, I will notify the parties, and will tell them how much longer I expect the investigation to take.

 In the 12 months to 31 March 2015, the average length of time to complete an investigation, from making the decision to open the investigation, to issuing the final decision, was 97 days.
 If the complex cases are excluded it was 71 days.
 Once I receive sufficient information from the complainant to make a decision on whether to open an investigation, it may take only a few days to carry out the decision.

 In carrying out my work I need to handle various information, mainly about complainants and their complaints.
 Some of it is personal information covered by the Data Protection Act, and the Ombudsman is registered with the Information Commissioner as a Data Controller and complies with the Data Protection Act.